-- Withdrawal symptoms set in when alcohol consumption is stopped.
-He or she may feel sick, sweaty, shaky and anxious
+- Withdrawal symptoms set in when alcohol consumption is stopped, and the person may feel sick, sweaty, shaky and anxious.

-- The person gives up other activities he or she used to enjoy, so that he can drink
+- The person gives up other activities they used to enjoy, so they can drink

 - Even though there is harm to career, education, family or other relationships, the person still drinks.

 - The person drinks early in the day, stays drunk for a long time, or drinks alone

 - They try to conceal their drinking and make excuses.